Cookies

 8. Know your merchant

-It’s important to know the seller and the product before divulging your payment card information, by running a search engine search or looking at their profile on social media, or by reading customer reviews.
+It’s important to know the seller and the product before divulging your payment card information, by running a search engine search or looking at their profile on social media, or by taking a look at customer reviews.

 These websites gather information about merchants: